 He previously served as the digital media producer at Atlanta

 magazine, one of the country's first city publications.
-There, he manages the magazine's social media endeavors and newsletter programs, updates the website's editorial content, writes for the Daily Agenda and Covered Dish blogs.
+There, he managed the magazine's social media endeavors and newsletter programs, updated the website with editorial content from the print edition each month, and wrote for the Daily Agenda and Covered Dish blogs.
 To learn more about his projects at the magazine, visit his contributors page on the monthly's site

 , Reeves plugged away at various local and national newspapers and magazines and received a degree in media studies with minors in English and philosophy from Vassar College.
 The Sandy Springs native returned to his hometown in 2009 to escape the hassles of poststructuralist theory, immerse himself in Southern hospitality, and binge on pork belly.
 However, Reeves keeps his hipster side alive by writing the blogs Insightful/Incoherent